cncoulter/apostropheampersand.art/src/about-this-site.md

 ## Copyright

 All pieces in <cite>Apostrophe and Ampersand</cite> are copyright their respective creators and are published here with their permission.
 If you would like to reprint any pieces published here, please contact the relevant creators directly to request their permission.
-If you contributed a piece to this publication and would like us to remove it, please email our webmaster at contact@camcoulter.com.
+If you contributed a piece to this publication and would like us to take it down (or if you would like to update your bio), please email our webmaster at cam@apostropheampersand.art.

 The underlying website code is created by and copyright Cam Coulter, unless where otherwise noted, and is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), unless otherwise noted.
 The MIT License is a permissive, open-source license.